aristocratos/btop/README.md

 Usage: btop [OPTIONS]

 Options:
   -c, --config <file>     Path to a config file
-  -d, --debug          Start in debug mode with additional logs and metrics
+  -d, --debug             Start in debug mode with additional logs and metrics -f, --filter <filter>   Set an initial process filter
-      --force-utf      Override automatic UTF locale detection -l, --low-color      Disable true color, 256 colors only -p, --preset <id>    Start with a preset (0-9)
-  -t, --tty            Force tty mode with ANSI graph symbols and 16 colors only
-      --no-tty         Force disable tty mode
+      --force-utf         Override automatic UTF locale detection -l, --low-color         Disable true color, 256 colors only -p, --preset <id>       Start with a preset (0-9) -t, --tty               Force tty mode with ANSI graph symbols and 16 colors only --no-tty            Force disable tty mode
   -u, --update <ms>       Set an initial update rate in milliseconds -h, --help              Show this help message and exit -V, --version           Show a version message and exit (more with --version)
 ```

 ## LICENSE